Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 child_03_it = push_back!(list_view, Lable("Child #03"))
 ```

-If we now want to insert an item as a child of `Child #02`, we use its operator as the optional argument:
+If we want to conver the item containing the label `Child #02` to a list view and insert an item as its child, we use that items iterator as the optional argument:

 ```julia
 nested_child_01_it = push_back!(list_view, Label("Nested Child #01"), child_02_it)